MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **gcc_restrictions_enabled** - Tells us if GCC restrictions have been applied to the app so we can ensure our GCC customers are using our app securely

+- **multi_pane_mode** - Tells us if the user on the iPad is using their inbox with multiple panes turned on where they can see their folder list while triaging email.
+This is needed to help us detect issues specific to those using their inbox with multiple panes open.

 - **multi_window_mode** – Tells us if the user on the iPad is using multiple windows to help us detect issues related to multi-window usage.

 - **office_session_id** - A unique ID tracking the session for connected Office services to help detect issues specific an Office service integration in Outlook like Word